 This means that we can often make a snap judgment with a high rate of accuracy on little information or exposure.

 You can be effective at Thin Slices in two ways:

 - With lots of experience

 - By looking at what’s relevant (experience helps to know what’s relevant)

 John Gottman, author of some wonderful books you can read on this website as well, became famous for predicting with a 90% accuracy rate which couples would divorce just by looking at a 15 minutes conversation between them.

-And looking at what’s relevant helped strangers to better assess people’s personality by looking at their room compared to their long term friends.
+It’s possible for example to assess people’s personality by looking at their room compared to their long term friends.

 How To Spot Future Divorces